Welcome to Caregiver Books

 Part Two, Did You Hide the Cookies?

-Discover an unintended love story brought to life through words of hope, courage, reassurance, and clues for understanding of a spouse-caregiver.
+Discover that amid the chaos of caregiving an unintended love story emerged, and was brought to life through words of hope, courage, reassurance, and clues for understanding from a spouse-caregiver.

 THE JOURNEY OVERVIEW:

 Sometimes a backstory makes all the difference in understanding when every word and every behaviour cannot be written into the pages.

 “What My Genie Typed!” – is the Backstory.

 The stories in Is There Any Ice Cream? and Did You Hide the Cookies? tell of a senior whose life is thrown into confusion from the unexpected worries of caring for her partner diagnosed with COPD, Alzheimer’s disease and anxiety just months after their retirement.

 Told with honesty and compassion, Shone shares intimate moments of events that happen in their day-to-day life.